ccpem/mrcfile/README.rst

 .. _MRC2014 file format: http://www.ccpem.ac.uk/mrc_format/mrc2014.php
 .. _numpy: http://www.numpy.org/

-The intent of this library is to allow users and developers to read and write standard-compliant MRC files in Python as easily as possible, and with no dependencies on any compiled libraries except `numpy`_.
+This library aims to allow users and developers to read and write standard-compliant MRC files in Python as easily as possible, and with no dependencies on any compiled libraries except `numpy`_.
 You can use it interactively to inspect files, correct headers and so on, or in scripts and